SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/ejScript.md

 ---
 title: ejScript
-path: /Blogic/Screen Elements/ejScript
+uid: blogic_ejscript
-sortOrder: 26
+sortOrder: 5
 ---

-The config element "body" may contain an ejScript, which may print any HTML to the screen using the `print()` function.
+The `body` config element may contain a CRMScript.
+The script can print any HTML to the screen using the `print()` function.

-From version 4.11 all config variables for this element are available through the `getVariable()` function.
+All configuration variables can be retrieved with `getVariable()` (v.
+4.11).